Elections 2022: Conservatives lose seats on English councils

 - Labour won London borough Wandsworth from the Tories, who have held it since 1978

-- The party has also won Barnet and Southampton from the Conservatives
+- It also took Westminster, Barnet and Southampton from the Conservatives

-- The Conservatives held majorities with reduced seats on councils, including those in northern England such as Redditch, Amber Valley, and Dudley
+- The Conservatives held majorities with reduced seats on councils, including those in northern England, such as Redditch, Amber Valley and Dudley

 - Labour kept control of councils with lower majorities, including Wolverhampton, Salford and Coventry, where its vote has been historically strong

-- In a referendum, voters choose to ditch the mayoral system and change the way Bristol City Council is run.
+- In a referendum, voters choose to ditch Bristol's mayoral system and change the way the city council is run.

 The Conservatives were braced for big losses in England, as they faced attacks over the rising cost of living and the ongoing Partygate scandal.